magerosco/gateways/README.md

 2. **Define routes with prefixes**
 3. **Sanitize data by middleware to ensure data integrity before validations**
 4. **Handle roles by own middleware or by the spatie/laravel-permission package**
-5. **Authentication with Sanctum**
+5. **Authentication with Sanctum and tests**
-6. **Authentication with OAuth+JWT and use public and private keys for OAuth authentication with Laravel Passport.**
+6. **Authentication with OAuth+JWT and use public and private keys for OAuth authentication with Laravel Passport. and tests**
 7. **Write tests and setUp method for each feature**
 8. **Implement event handling**
 9. **Implemented logs for events and validated log structure in tests**